 When Tigers Smoked

-In my recent works on hanji, I approach these tales as one might recall a memory—fragmented, shifting, fading.
+In my recent works on hanji (Korean mulberry paper), I approach these stories as one might recall a memory—fragmented, shifting, and fading.
 Layers of dry-brush marks, poured paint, and gestural figures drift across the porous surface.
-From coalescing lines veiled within atmospheres of color, I draw upon the compositional structures of chaekgeori and the visual language of minhwa, allowing their motifs to surface and recede.
-These elements intertwine with vignettes rooted in histories of protest and resistance, as well as fragments of children’s folktales.
+From lines that emerge and dissolve within atmospheres of color, I draw upon the compositional structures of chaekgeori still lifes and the visual language of minhwa, allowing their motifs to surface and recede.
+These forms highlight vignettes rooted in auspicious symbols found in artifacts, mythology, and protest imagery.

 When Tigers Smoked